williaz/TechRefresher/Effective_Java_3.md

 ### JAVA SE design pitfall:
 - String copy <= no need for immutable
 - BigInteger add naming <= plus
+- BigInteger and BigDecimal can be extended, so all of their methods may be overridden.

 ### Item 3: Enforce the singleton property with a private constructor or an enum type
 - A singleton is simply a class that is instantiated exactly once